VRConservation/fbabook/chapters/resilience.md

 ## Endnotes
 [^1]: Fire hazard is fire damage (property damage) whereas fire experience is frequency of fires.
 Median income in communities that have had 6 or more fires since 1990 is \$66,128 whereas those with 1-2 fires have a median income of $100,063 (Hino and Field).
-[^2]: More details in [this](https://view.officeapps.live.com/op/view.aspx?src=https3A2F2Fbof.fire.ca.gov2Fmedia2F93542F00-exec-summary.docx&wdOrigin=BROWSELINK) executive summary.
-[^3]: Utilized data from the Wildfire and Forest Resilience Task Force’s Beta Treatment Tracker [Dashboard](https://gsal.sig-gis.com/portal/apps/experiencebuilder/experience/?id=95be34ea351b440f9e4ce0f9d3826a77&page=Activity) to determine acres in treatment and percent of those acres that are privately owned {cite}`WildfireDashboard`.
+[^2]: Utilized data from the Wildfire and Forest Resilience Task Force’s Beta Treatment Tracker [Dashboard](https://gsal.sig-gis.com/portal/apps/experiencebuilder/experience/?id=95be34ea351b440f9e4ce0f9d3826a77&page=Activity) to determine acres in treatment and percent of those acres that are privately owned {cite}`WildfireDashboard`.
-[^4]: Ibid.
+[^3]: Ibid.